Community Resilience Partnership

 About the Partnership

 Recommended by Maine's four-year climate action plan, Maine Won't Wait, the Partnership offers communities support for both climate mitigation and adaptation activities.
-It is administered by the Governor's Office of Policy Innovation and the Future.
+It is administered by the Maine Office of Community Affairs.
 For more information, email Ashley Krulik, Community Resilience Partnership Program Manager.

 Sign up for the Community Resilience Partnership Newsletter.